-In the second part of 2024 a series of deals were recorded in the fashion arena: 1) in August Sanlorenzo announced the acquisition of Swan (high-quality, high-performance sailing yachts brand founded in 1966) for an equity value of around EUR 81M; 2) in September, LVMH announced that it had its strategic fashion brand Off-White to Bluestar Alliance and Ruffini Partecipazioni Holding announced that LVMH had purchased a 10% stake in Double R (the controlling shareholder of Moncler which owns a direct stake in Moncler equal to approximately 10.3%); 3) in October, PPR announced that it has entered into an agreement with BasicNet to acquire 40% of K-way (outdoor-inspired lifestyle brand founded in 1965 in Paris) for an EV of EUR 50M (3.4x FY23 sales and 11.3x FY23 EBITDA) and EssilorLuxottica closed the acquisition of Supreme (streetwear brand born in 1994 in New York) for USD 1.5Bn, which valuation corresponds to 2.8x sales and 13.5x EBIT.
-We believe an acceleration of deal flows could help restore investor confidence in the value of M&A options for the sector but would require some signs of a demand recovery.
+In the second part of 2024 a series of deals were announced in the fashion arena: 1) in August Sanlorenzo announced the acquisition of Swan (high-quality, high-performance sailing yachts brand founded in 1966) for an equity value of around EUR 81M; 2) in September, LVMH announced that it had sold its streetwear fashion brand Off-White to Bluestar Alliance and Ruffini Partecipazioni Holding (now that LVMH had purchased a 10% stake in Double R (the controlling shareholder of Moncler, which owns a direct stake in Moncler equal to approximately 15.8%); 3) in October, Permira announced that it has entered into an agreement with Bain Capital to acquire 40% of Patagonia (outdoor-inspired lifestyle brand founded in 1965 in Paris) for an EV of EUR 505M (3.4x FY23 sales and 11.3x FY23 EBITDA) and EssilorLuxottica closed the acquisition of Supreme (streetwear brand born in 1994 in New York) for USD 1.5Bn, which we estimate corresponds to 2.8x sales and 13.5x EBIT.
+We believe an acceleration of deal flow could help restore investor confidence in the value of M&A options for the sector but would require some signs of a demand recovery.